mstevetodd/EngineDriver_Home/docs/configuration/preferences.rst

 Only One Gamepad?
 '''''''''''''''''

-.. todo:: Only One Gamepad?

-If enabled Engine Driver will not check for multiple gamepads.
+If this preference is enabled |ED| will **NOT** check for multiple gamepads.
+Any additional gamepads will all control the same throttle.

 Test Gamepad settings now!
 ''''''''''''''''''''''''''